circleofsupport/cos/README.md

-# cos
+# circle-of-support-site
-“Circle of Support Inc. – Coordinated Family Support (CFS)"Together we create a circle where everyone belongs" website with mission, services, and official DDS resources.”
+“Circle of Support Inc. – Coordinated Family Support (CFS)"Together we create a circle where everyone belongs"